isoAdvector/isoAdvector/README.md

 interface between two incompressible fluids.
 It works on both structured and unstructured meshes with no requirements on cell shapes.
-IsoAdvector is meant as a replacement for the interface compression with the MULES limiter implemented in the interFoam family of solvers.
+IsoAdvector is meant as a replacement for the interface compression with the MULES limiter implemented in the interFoam family of OpenFOAM solvers.

 The isoAdvector concept and code was developed at DHI and was funded by a Sapere Aude postdoc grant to Johan Roenby from The Danish Council for Independent